 - scaling up your formulas using the Aftelier drop chart

-- for returning students, at your second class, you will get the content & format for you to teach a beginning solid perfume class of your own
+- for returning students, at your second class, I will give you the content & format for you to be able to teach a beginning solid perfume class of your own